 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 If you are unhappy with the way that we have processed your data then you have the right to lodge a complaint with your local data and privacy regulator.
 If you wish to do so then you can write to them using their published contact details.
 We would however appreciate the chance to address your concerns before you approach the supervisory authority so please contact us in the first instance.

 If you are located in the UK then your local regulator is the Information Commissioner's Office.
 If you are resident in the European Union then details of your local regulator are published by the European Data Protection Board.

 Your California Privacy Rights

-The California Consumer Privacy Act ("CCPA) provides certain rights for California consumers.
+The California Consumer Privacy Act ("CCPA") provides certain rights for California consumers.
 If you are a consumer residing in California you may ask us about the information we release to other organisations for their marketing purposes.
-For a complete statement of these rights under the California Consumer Privacy Act (CCPA), including the right to opt out of the selling of your personal data and how you can exercise them please visit Your California Privacy Rights.
+For a complete statement of these rights under the CCPA, including the right to opt out of the selling of your personal data and how you can exercise them please visit our CCPA statement.

 If you have any queries regarding this Policy, if you wish to exercise any of your rights set out above or if you think that the Policy has not been followed, please contact us by e-mailing at firstname.lastname@example.org.